 Apple unveils new iOS 17 features: Here's what users can expect

-Apple turned heads when it debuted its $3,499 Vision Zero mixed-reality headset at the Worldwide Developers Conference earlier this week.
-But the new VR set and its eye-watering price tag weren't the only exciting developments to come out of Apple's product presentation on Monday.
+Apple turned heads when it debuted its $3,499 Vision Zero mixed-reality headset at its Worldwide Developers Conference on Monday.
+But the new VR gear wasn't the only exciting development to emerge from the tech company's presentation.

 Leave messages on FaceTime